-It’s not clear what exactly causes them.
-Seborrheic keratoses tend to run in families, so genes may be a cause.
+It’s not clear what exactly causes seborrheic keratoses.
+They tend to run in families, so genes may be a cause.
 Normal skin aging plays a role because the growths are more common with age.
-They also sometimes appear after the healing phase of an inflammatory skin disease such as eczema.
+Too much sun exposure may also play a role.
 They are not contagious.
 You can’t get them from somebody else or spread them to others.

 Sometimes, multiple seborrheic keratoses may suddenly appear.
 This is unusual.
 It may be a sign of a cancer not linked to the skin, such as colon cancer or lung cancer.
 If you’ve had many of these growths suddenly appear, tell your healthcare provider.
 He or she may want to make sure that you don’t have any type of cancer.